mmisono/vatic/DEVELOPERS.md

 Server
 ---------

-Unlike the frontend, the server code is actually limited to a couple of key files.
+Unlike the front end, the server code is actually limited to a couple of key files.
 These files handle the storage of annotations in a MySQL database and provide all of the handlers for the web interface.
-The backend is all written in Python and relys on a couple of other libraries including pyvision, turkic, and vatic_tracking.
-Documentation for these libraries can be found in the READMEs of their respective repositiories.
+The back end is all written in Python and relies on a couple of other libraries including pyvision, turkic, and vatic_tracking.
+Documentation for these libraries can be found in the READMEs of their respective repositories.

 **start_server.py** This is a small script that is used to run the tool locally.
 You should not have to make changes this, but if you are having trouble running it on your machine, this